 The Law of Conservation of Angular Momentum states that angular momentum remains constant if the net external torque applied on a system is zero.

 So, when net external torque is zero on a body, then the net change in the angular momentum of the body is zero.

-Derivation of the expression for the Law of Conservation of Angular Momentum
+Derive the expression for the Law of Conservation of Angular Momentum

 This law can be mathematically derived very easily using one of the Torque equations,

 We know that Torque = T = I α ……………(1)

 [ Torque is the product of Moment of Inertia (I) and α (alpha, which is angular acceleration) ]